 Ensuring your boiler pressure is correct, which should fall under a monthly maintenance check, is also a good way to see if it's running smoothly.

 If you’re getting certain benefits including Universal Credit or pension credit you could also qualify for the Cold Weather Payment.

-It pays out £25 a day for each seven-day period when the weather is 0C or lower for more than seven days.
+It pays out £25 a day for each 7-day period when the weather is 0C or lower for more than 7days.

 Keep your heating on a timer